 - 1 teaspoon dark sesame oil

-Cut the tofu into 1/2-inch-thick slices and blot briefly between clean tea-towels or several layers of paper towel to remove excess moisture (or press the tofu ahead of time in a tofu press).
+- Cut the tofu into 1/2-inch-thick slices and blot briefly between clean tea-towels or several layers of paper towel to remove excess moisture (or press the tofu ahead of time in a tofu press).